 In accordance with Accounting Research Bulletin No. 51, "Consolidated Financial Statements," the Company records a deferred charge representing the deferral of income tax expense on inter-company profits that resulted from the sale of mortgages from taxable subsidiaries to IMH in prior years.
-The deferred charge is included in other assets in the accompanying consolidated balance sheets and is amortized as a component of income tax expense in the accompanying consolidated statements of operations over the estimated life of the mortgages retained in the securitized mortgage collateral.
-The Company recorded a tax provision of \$2.2 million and \$8.7 million for the three and six months ending June 30, 2008 and \$5.0 million and \$9.0 million for the three and six months ending June 30, 2007, respectively.
+The deferred accompanying consolidated balance sheets and is amortized as a component of income tax expense in the accompanying consolidated statements of operations over the estimated life of the mortgages retained in the securitized mortgage collateral.
+The Company recorded a tax provision of \$6.5 million and \$4.0 million for the three months ending March 31, 2008 and 2007, respectively.
 The net provision is predominately the result of the amount of the deferred charge amortized and/or impaired resulting from credit losses, which does not result in any tax liability required to be paid.